 If you win an underlayed arb – then you will make more profit than from a standard lay.

-If you do not win an underlayed arb – you will not lose an money, nor will you make a profit.
+If you do not win an underlayed arb – you will not lose any money, nor will you make a profit.

 The OddsMonkey Oddsmatcher is great for finding arbs.
 Look for a 100% rating or higher.

 Bookmakers do not like arbitrage bettors.
-Arbers make a profit from a standard bet (rather than a free bet like in matched betting), and arbers take too much long-term value from the bookmaker.
+Arbers profit from a standard bet (rather than a free bet like in matched betting).
+And arbers take too much long term value from the bookmaker.

 It’s easy for bookies to spot arbing activity, especially on horse racing.
-Consistently beating the Starting Price (SP) by a big margin will see you marked as an arber.
-Consistently arbing a bookie will lead to stake restrictions on your account.
+Consistently beating the Starting Price (SP) will see you marked as an arber.

 Arbs and price boosts